mapbox/cloudfriend/lib/shortcuts/api.md

 module.exports = cf.merge(myTemplate, webhook);
 ```

-## SubscriptionFilterLambda
+## LogSubscriptionLambda

 **Extends Lambda**

-A Lambda function that executes in response to a subscription filter.
+A Lambda function that executes in response to a log subscription filter.
 Includes a LogGroup, a Role, an Alarm on function errors, a CloudWatch Subscription Filter,
 and a Lambda permission.